 Low Latency for High Frequency Trading

-Chelsio’s T420-LL-CR adapter achieves all the requirements to make it ideal for low latency High Frequency Trading (HFT) operations.
+Chelsio’s Unified Wire Network adapter achieves all the requirements to make it ideal for low latency High Frequency Trading (HFT) operations.
 At the same time, when combined with iWARP, enabling NFSRDMA, LustreRDMA and similar protocols, the adapter makes for an ideal Unified Target adapter, simultaneously processing iSCSI, FCoE, TOE, NFSRDMA, LustreRDMA, CIFS and NFS traffic.

 Ultra Low Latency Data Center Switches with iWARP NICs